abdelkhalek97/todo-app-task/README.md

 ![home_Page Image](./Images/app.png)

 ### Note
-- CustomJenkins is the Dockerfile code that was used to build jenkins custome image.
+- CustomJenkins is the Dockerfile code that was used to build jenkins custom image.